nuxt/nuxt.com/README.md

 cp .env.example .env
 ```

-Clone/Fork [nuxt/nuxt](https://github.com/nuxt/nuxt) repo where you want (but not in the Nuxt.com project) and inside the `docs/` directory, run:
+Clone/Fork [nuxt/nuxt](https://github.com/nuxt/nuxt) repo where you want (but not in the Nuxt.com project) and inside the root of the repo, run:

 ```bash
 pwd